vikas-rajpoot/vikas-rajpoot/README.md

 ## 👋 Hi, I'm **Vikas Rajpoot**
 🎓 Master's in AI/ML from IIIT Sri City | Bachelor’s in CSE from MITS Gwalior
 🔬 Machine Learning Engineer at Big Bang Boom Solutions
-🌐 Passionate about Reinforcemnt Learning, and related cutting-edge research
+🌐 Passionate about **Reinforcemnt Learning**, and related cutting-edge research

 ---